Waltrude

 Saint Waltrude (Waudru; Waldetrudis; Waltraud; Valdetrudis, Valtrudis, Waltrudis; died April 9, c.
 688 AD) is the patron saint of Mons, Belgium, where she is known in French as Sainte Waudru, and of Herentals, Belgium, where she is known in Dutch as Sint-Waldetrudis or -Waltrudis.
 Both cities boast a large medieval church that bears her name.

 Life

 Waltrude was born in Cousolre in northern France, to a wealthy and influential noble family.
 According to Alban Butler, she was a sister to Aldegonde, foundress of Maubeuge Abbey.
+She was also cousin to Saint Aye.

 Waltrude married Vincent Madelgarius, the Count of Hainault.
-According to scholar John O'Hanlon, Madelgarius (or Maelceadar) was originally from Ireland.
 They had four children: